TheAio/dawn/README.txt

 Fork the repo, make changes, then make a pull request.
 Code will be reviewed before acceptance.

 3. Commiting to the repo directly
-If you ask nicely, or make up to 5 useful commits and/or issues, you can be added to the list of contributors who can contribute to the repo directly.
+If you ask nicely, you can.

+Making up to 3 useful commits, pull requests and/or issues, you can be added to the list of contributors who can contribute to the repo directly.

 +==========================================================+